Internal Linking & SEO: A Guide for Site Owners & Teams

 Whether you run a therapy practice, a large e-commerce site, or a local service business, internal links help your website work smarter.
 They’re a key part of any SEO strategy—and unlike backlinks from other websites, they’re entirely in your control.

-At Garrett Digital, we help businesses improve internal linking systematically—whether we’re building a new site or auditing an existing one.
-This guide walks through the principles and practical tactics we use and recommend.
+At Garrett Digital, we help businesses improve internal linking systematically, whether we’re building a new site or auditing an existing one.
+This guide outlines the principles and practical tactics we use and recommend.

-These links help Google and other search engines crawl your site, understand how your pages relate, and pass authority—known as link equity or PageRank—from stronger pages to newer or less visible ones.
+Internal links help Google and other search engines crawl your site, understand how your pages relate, and pass authority, known as link equity or PageRank, from stronger pages to newer or less visible ones.

 Good internal linking can help your most important content rank higher in search results.
 It also keeps visitors moving through your site, rather than leaving after one page.